-Once an Immigration Judge has ordered removal or deportation and even when a case is on appeal, there still may be ways to cancel or rescind a removal order and have a case returned to the Immigration Judge.
+Once an Immigration Judge has ordered removal or deportation and even when a case is on appeal, there still may be ways to cancel or rescind a removal order and have a case reopened and returned to the Immigration Judge.
 In general, only one motion to reopen is permitted and it must be filed within 90 days of the removal order.
-Even when the time and numerical limitations have passed, there may be exceptions that apply.
+If time and numerical limitations have passed, there may be exceptions that apply and a consultation with an experienced immigration attorney should be done immediately.

 The basis and requirements for a motion to reopen vary depending on the facts of the case.
 The following are a few examples of when a motion to reopen can be filed: